sendbird/sendbird-chat-sample-android/groupchannel-admin-message/README.md

-# Group Channel Add Remove Operators
+# Group Channel Admin Message

 This sample app demonstrates how to handle Admin Message in a group channel.
 In the SDK, Admin messages cannot be sent, but only the part that handles the received messages.
 You can send it from the Dashboard.